grantcolley/blazor-solution-setup/README.md

   * Configure authentication with `AddAuthentication`.
 Set the authority to that of the [IdentityProvider](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/Properties/launchSettings.json), and set the audience to *weatherapi*

 > By calling `AddJwtBearer` we configure authentication to to require a [JWT bearer token](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.jwtbearerextensions.addjwtbearer?view=aspnetcore-5.0) in the header.
+Authentication is performed by extracting and validating the JWT token from the Authorization request header

 ```C#
             services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme)